SumiSastri/dev-blogs/docs/aws-cdk/part1-aws-cdk.md

 # What is AWS CDK

-AWS Cloud Development Kit (CDK) is a stack that allows you to define the AWS resources you are using in your app as code.
+AWS (Amazon Web Services) Cloud Development Kit (CDK) is a stack that allows you to define the AWS resources you are using in your app as code.
 It is part of the managed-services of AWS allowing you to write your infrastructure as code.

-[An example repo in my portfolio](https://github.com/SumiSastri/nextjs-aws-app/tree/main/packages/aws-cdk-demo-app) to follow and see how the code works.
+[An example repo](https://github.com/SumiSastri/nextjs-aws-app/tree/main/packages/aws-cdk-demo-app) to follow and see how the code works.
+This app is a work-in-progress and a side-project that requires tests, more use-cases and a general refactor.

-This repo follows the tutorial AWS Infrastructure with TypeScript - [David Tucker](https://app.pluralsight.com/library/courses/aws-infrastructure-typescript-getting-started/table-of-contents)
+This is a learning and development excercise I set myself, the repo follows the tutorial AWS Infrastructure with TypeScript - [David Tucker](https://app.pluralsight.com/library/courses/aws-infrastructure-typescript-getting-started/table-of-contents).

+The accompanying notes are my interpretation of what I think is going on under the hood.

-AWS Cloud Development Kit (CDK) is a stack that co-ordinates the lifecycles of nested stacks.
+AWS CDK is a stack that co-ordinates the lifecycles of nested stacks.
 A nested stack, is a stack within a stack.

-The parent CDK stack has a root construct - or programmatic way of orchestrating the lifecyles of the stacks and resources within it (the nested stacks) using the command line interface (CLI).
+The parent CDK stack has a root construct - or programmatic way of orchestrating the lifecyles of the stacks and resources within it (the nested stacks) using the bespoke AWS-CDK command line interface (CLI).

 The lifecycle in the root CDK stack is _Construct -> Prepare -> Validate -> Synthesize -> Deploy_

-AWS CDK ships with methods that enable the app, from a local/ integration or production environment, to connect with AWS CloudFormation Stacks.
+AWS CDK ships with methods that enable your app, from a local/ integration or production environment, to connect with AWS CloudFormation (Cfn) Stacks.
 This provisions the serverless functions provided by AWS.
+You will see `Cfn.Out()` for example as a method.

-CDK stacks are 1-2-1 equivalents of AWS CloudFormation Stacks making the synth process seamless.
+AWS-CDK stacks are 1-2-1 equivalents of AWS Cfn Stacks making the synth process seamless.
+CDK usecases provision Cfn stacks triggered by logic you write.

+This introduction to Cloud Formation was very useful.

 [AWS CloudFormation Overview Andy Cummings](https://app.pluralsight.com/library/courses/introduction-aws-cloudformation/table-of-contents)